tijohans/IDG1100-exam-project/readme.md

-Minute shift problem, should be fine when the crontabs have been setup Variable "PATH" is an envirmoental variable, found this out the hard way
+Minute shift problem, should be fine when the crontabs have been setup The variable "PATH" is an enviromental variable, found this out the hard way

 ## Optional: